We are all stories. This is mine.

 Today, I draw on these combined experiences to help clients explore and transform their personal stories into opportunities for growth and resilience.
 My practice is informed by a deep passion for people, science, the arts, and reflective, evidence-informed work inspired by Carl Rogers.
 I aim to offer a therapeutic relationship that is both deeply empathetic and intellectually grounded.

-I run a private counselling practice, working with clients online and face-to-face, and also volunteer with Serenity Counselling in Wolverhampton.
+I run a private counselling practice, working with clients online and face-to-face, and also volunteer with Beyond Counselling in Wolverhampton.

 Education & Training